jupozuelo/Software-Engineering/System_Implementation/System_Implementation.md

 # Section 2: System Implementation

 This section will outline the steps we took to implement the chosen design from the prior [section](https://github.com/jupozuelo/Software-Engineering/blob/master/System_Design/System_Design.md).
-First, this section outlines the iterative “sprint” development process used to build a minimum viable product that satisfies the user stories.
-The final sub-sections deal with the methods used to evaluate the implementation, and the social and ethical implications of the project.
+The initial section discusses the iterative “sprint” development process used to build a minimum viable product that satisfies the user stories .
+The final sections deal with the methods used to evaluate the implementation, and the social and ethical implications of the project.

  > ### Contents